 Equally important for her work is exhibitions, where physical spaces create a lens through which she can curate our world, by framing and underlining the Spaces of her books.
 Her exhibitions draw upon the curatorial expertise she nourished over many years, beginning with her first curated exhibition, Realism Reversed, exhibited in Copenhagen (2005) and Oslo (2006), and continuing in 2012 with curations at White Box Projects in New York City and the Liverpool Bienniale.
 She translated this curatorial capacity into her own artistic productions, during her residency at Art Port, in Israel.
 There, she created her first installation piece under WhitePageProject, that investigated Israel/Palestine conflict through the concept of soil, where, through the use of language, soil takes on new meaning in this contested territory.
 This was followed by the first solo show of her artwork, which took place at Entretempo Kitchen Gallery (Berlin) in 2014.
 She later exhibited at ART15 (London) as part of the independent exhibition Freedom Audit, curated by Kathleen Soriano in 2015.

 Lundbye Petersen’s body of work, WhitePageProject, has gained international recognition and led to her appointment as Artist in Residence in the Danish Parliament in 2017.
 During her residency at Christiansborg, the Danish Parliament, she presented her Colour Spectrum of 11 Spaces through a series of performances and exhibitions.
 She transformed rooms of the palatial Parliament building into immersive expressions of each Colour by working with light, exhibiting her paintings, and displaying her library of books, as well as taking visitors on a transformational existential journey through performance.
 It was in Parliament that she began to work with the format of spatial portraiture: positioning herself in select environments to bring out the Colours that were present in that particular location and their symbolic meaning.
 She performed for all nine Danish political parties, including at their group meetings, where parties convened to discuss their political agendas.
-After each performance, they received a blank white page dedicated to the free space of new beginnings.
+After each performance, they received a blank white page dedicated to the free space of new beginnings, which the leaders signed for on a blank white page.
 In addition to these interventions at the Danish Parliament, she has completed residencies at the Danish Institute in Athens, the Mykonos Annex of the Athens School of Fine Arts, and Art Port in Tel Aviv.

 Since 2015, Lundbye Petersen has been based in Copenhagen where she works from her studio in the historic city centre.
 Whether through performance, painting, or written word, she continues to use her work to deepen our understanding of the human experience.
 By illustrating the essences of each Colour, and the feelings, objects, locations, and actions associated with it, she curates the world.
 Through the use of art in select contexts, she makes us aware of the constant presence of these coloured elements in our daily lives, and she suggests connections both familiar and boldly aspirational.
 With WhitePageProject, her 11 Colours, and the work associated with them, she offers a framework for self-awareness, authentic communication, and conscious action: a common language for all who seek a new foundation for being human.